Services & advice

 If you need help working out which pay rate or conditions apply to your apprentice, contact Master Builders’ Workplace Relations team.

 An employee is entitled to be paid for up to 32 hours of work lost due to inclement weather (rain or abnormal climatic conditions) in every four week period, under the Building and Construction General On-site Award 2010.
 The periods don’t necessarily start on the first day and end on the last day of each month.

 Employees are credited with 32 hours at the beginning of each period, including new employees who start work during the first week of any period.
 The number of credited hours can’t exceed 32, and unused credits don’t accrue.

 If a new employee starts in the second week of the period they'll be credited with 24 hours.
 If they start in the third week they'll be credited with 16 hours, and if in the fourth week with eight hours.

-We've produced a 2018 Inclement Weather Calendar for members to help determine whether an employee has credits towards payment for ordinary working time lost due to inclement weather.
+We've produced an inclement & wet weather wages calendar for members to help determine whether an employee has credits towards payment for ordinary working time lost due to inclement weather.
 You can use your member login to access and download the calendar.

 Need more information?

 If you haven’t found the answer to your questions on our website, give us a call or email us.